PaulArthurAstier/Allocators/Allocator.md

 ## Standard Container Wrapper

 Originally, the custom allocator operated only through direct function calls.
-This meant the inclusion of C++ Standandard Template Library (STL) containers like std::vector, std::map and std::list.
+This meant the inclusion of C++ Standard Template Library (STL) containers like std::vector, std::map and std::list.
 This limitation posed an obstacle, as it disallows smooth utilisation of the custom allocator with these containers.

 To seamlessly integrate the custom allocator with C++ STL containers, a vital adaptation layer is required.
 This section introduces the Standard Container Wrapper, a crucial wrapper class that acts as an adapter.
-The wrapper conforms to the STL interface, while delegating predetermined memory opertaions to the underlying custom Memory_Linked_List allocator.
+The wrapper conforms to the STL interface, while delegating predetermined memory operations to the underlying custom Memory_Linked_List allocator.

-As this solution effectively connects the gap between the custom memory managment and C++ STL containers, we'll delve deeper into the wrappers implementation.
+As this solution effectively connects the gap between the custom memory management and C++ STL containers, we'll delve deeper into the wrappers implementation.

 1.  **Template Class:**

         template <typename T>
         class allocator_wrapper

 - This code turns the following wrapper class into a template, allowing it to be used with any data type (T).

 2.  **Standard Allocator Interface:**

         using value_type = T;
         using pointer = T*;